agomezr/react-country-quiz/README.md

 # Example of React app

-Thank you, [DevChallenges](https://devchallenges.io/), for letting us learn coding skills in a great environment with excellent presentation and quality
+Thank you, [DevChallenges](https://devchallenges.io/), for letting us learn coding skills in a great environment with excellent presentation and quality.

+In this exercise y use React + Vite + TailwindCss.
+I make some lower improvements and follow the instructions of the example but not all the presentation requirements like paddings, number of questions, etc.

 <img width="1124" height="850" alt="preview" src="https://github.com/user-attachments/assets/c0271189-cf88-459a-8014-e09ec5fecdec" />